-Dedekind's introduction of the concept of number constitutes such an example.
+Dedekind's introduction of the concept of number furnishes such an example.
 Dedekind starts with a system in which a thing 0 is distinguished and which permits a one-one mapping onto a subset not containing the thing 0.
-Suppose we represent this mapping by a predicate with two subjects and formulate the required properties of this predicate as axioms; we then get an elementary axiom system that contains in its axioms no reference $\|^{A50}$ to the totality of predicates and that, moreover, can be satis field only by an infinite system of objects.
+Suppose we represent this mapping by a predicate with two subjects and formulate the required properties of this predicate as axioms; we then get an elementary axiom system that contains in its axioms no reference $\|^{A50}$ to the totality of predicates and that, moreover, can be satisfied only by an infinite system of objects.
 Let us now consider Dedekind's concept of number; if we translate his definition from the language of set theory into that of the theory of predicates, it can be formulated in full analogy to Frege's definition of finite number: "a thing n of our system is a number if every predicate holds of n which holds of 0 and which, if it holds of a thing a in our system, holds also of the thing to which a is correlated by the one-one mapping."
-This definition is impredicative; and one can see that it is not possible to obtain a predicate that is extensionally equal to the here defined concept of "being a number," by a predicative definition from the basic elements of the theory.20
+This definition is impredicative; and one can see that it is not possible to obtain a predicate that is extensionally equal to the hereby defined concept of "being a number," by a predicative definition from the basic elements of the theory.16

-\parallel^{358} Thus we need only to consider the second interpretation of the axiom of reducibility, according to which it expresses a condition on the initial domain of prelogical predicates.
+$\|^{358}$ We find, therefore, that for the axiom of reducibility, only the second interpretation comes into consideration, according to which it expresses a condition on the initial domain of prelogical predicates.